JohnMatthewO/ecommerce-funnel-analysis/README.md

----
-name: ecommerce-funnel-analysis
-description: E-commerce funnel analysis using SQL, Python, and Power BI on the Olist dataset
-sources: [chat]
-aliases: []
----

 # Olist E-Commerce Funnel Analysis

 An end-to-end data analytics project analyzing order funnel performance and customer satisfaction using the Brazilian E-Commerce Public Dataset by Olist.